My favourite software and hardware tools

 File and folder management:

-- Directory Opus – a replacement for Windows Explorer, for managing files and folders, navigating your way in the jungle that is the hard drive.
+- Directory Opus (v.
+10. I found v.
+11 too slow.) – a replacement for Windows Explorer, for managing files and folders, navigating your way in the jungle that is the hard drive.
 I highly recommend installing Andy’s custom configuration and icons [FREE].
 (Sometimes he also has a 10% discount for Dopus on there.)
-Combine it with Listary for increased productivity.

 - Direct Folders [FREE] – remembers to keep “open and save” dialog box size large (you can set desired size); keeps windows of other apps float over other windows (particularly useful when CT is maximised across two monitors).